 If you own or work at a full-service digital marketing agency, it’s likely you offer social media management services for clients.
 If so, you know that building true engagement and a loyal audience is easier said than done.

-From creating unique content, writing captions, running Facebook ads, scheduling posts, and responding to comments—the time it takes to build your social media presence and following is a long game.
+From creating unique content, writing captions, running Facebook ads, scheduling posts, and responding to comments—the time it takes for social media managers to build a social media presence.
 After all, there’s a reason your clients came to you for help.

-That said, after you’ve picked your social media management tools, built a winning social media strategy and are executing it for clients, there’s one more critical piece of the puzzle that often gets overlooked: social media reporting.
+That said, after you’ve picked your social media management tools, built a winning social media marketing strategy, and are executing it for clients, there’s one more critical piece of the puzzle that often gets overlooked: social media reporting.

 If you’re posting consistently across multiple social platforms, the process of gathering all your data and measuring how effective the campaign is a challenge for marketers.
 Also, the time it takes to manually create reports on social media performance takes away from billable hours that could be used either improving your client's campaigns or prospecting to scale the agency.

-In this guide, we’ll discuss how you can solve these challenges and automate your entire reporting process with a dedicated social media dashboard.
+In this guide, we’ll discuss how you can solve these challenges and automate your entire reporting process with a dedicated social media reporting tool.

-A social media dashboard is a live reporting tool that allows clients and small businesses to access all of their data on their own schedule.
-Each platform has its own unique social media metrics that measure engagement and an analytics dashboard specifically for social media allows you to automatically pull in these metrics and intuitively display the data in real-time.
-In short, a dashboard makes the process of monitoring multiple social media accounts and reporting on the results much more efficient.
+A social media analytics report is a custom and professional document that provides a concise yet authoritative overview of your agency's social media marketing efforts and results.
+Each platform has its own unique social media metrics that measure engagement, and a report specifically for social media allows you to pull in these metrics and intuitively display the data automatically.
+In short, a social media report generator makes the process of monitoring multiple social media accounts and reporting on the results much more efficient.

-How a Social Media Dashboard Helps You Stand Out from the Competition
+How a Social Media Analytics Report Helps You Stand Out from the Competition

-Step-by-Step: How to Create a Social Media Dashboard
+Step-by-Step: How to Create a Social Media Report for Clients

-Depending on the client, you may want to create a dashboard for each social media platform.
-In this section, however, we'll review our social media dashboard that you can use and other dashboards we provide that aggregates multiple social networks into a single, unified view.
+Depending on the client, you may want to create a separate report for each social media platform.
+In this section, however, we'll review a social media marketing report that your agency can use and provide social media report template examples that aggregate multiple social networks into a single, unified view.

 1. Subscribers/Followers

-The first section in our social media dashboard tracks the number of subscribers or new followers for each connected account.
-Although it may be a vanity metric for some, tracking your followers gives you a gauge of how the client's reach and the audience is growing over time.
+A critical section in a social media analytics report tracks key metrics such as the number of subscribers or new followers for each connected account.
+Although it may be a vanity metric for some, tracking your followers gives you a gauge of how the client’s reach and the audience growth over time.
+But remember, it's not just about the numbers, it's also about how follower growth trends over time.

 2. Conversions from Social

-Next, if you’re running an ROI-focused social media marketing campaign, you’ll want to track the exact number of conversions coming from each platform.
-You can specify what a conversion means to your client by setting up "Goals" in Google Analytics and automatically track them with our integration.
+Next, if your agency's social media team is running an ROI-focused social media marketing campaign, you’ll want to track the exact number of conversions coming from each platform.
+You can specify what a conversion means to your client by setting up “Goals” in Google Analytics and automatically track them with our integration.

 3. Traffic from Social